• Graphical User Interface

 When importing MIDI files and keyboard styles, nimbu automatically sets the transposition settings.

 With "Settings" a window is opened in which all settings for transpose are displayed.
+In addition to scale-based transpositions, nimbu supports all YAMAHA® transposition types.
 Here you can set the inversion modes and the so-called High Key Parameters (the fundamental note of the played chord up to which transposition is performed upwards).
 For the Keyboard Styles, these settings are listed separately for each category and for each marker.

 Users with the appropriate know-how can make their own settings here.
-Each change to these settings requires a recalculation of the instruments, so that automatic recalculation is enabled by default.
+Certain settings automatically trigger a recalculation of the instruments so that the accompaniment does not deviate from the original.

 Style Import